VosDeMens/Toki-Musi/resources/guide_text.md

 ## 👋 Closing remarks

 Hey!
 Welcome to the end of the guide.
 I have worked on Toki Musi on and off for half a year, and it kept me going through otherwise pretty challenging times.
 I am so fucking excited I actually finished it, and can now share it.
-Just today I have been programming and writing for 12 consecutive hours. ✌️ I know it's a lot to take in, good on you for making it through!
+Just today I have been programming and writing for 16 consecutive hours. ✌️ Which is definitely a hyperfocus PR for me but I could just smell the finish line.
+I know this guide a lot to take in, good on you for making it through!
 I think you're ready to look at some words and get a-whistling.
 I want to reiterate this is the first time I ever make a language, and there's probably a lot of room for improvement, so let me know if you have suggestions or any comments at all and thanks again for being here!